OCA/event/website_event_multi_image/README.rst

 #.
 Go to `the events list </event>`_.
 #.
 Uncheck *Customize > Event thumbnail in list*.

-To disable the carousel gallery in events, you need to:
+To choose the placement of the carousel gallery in events, you need to:

 #.
 Log in.
 #.
 Go to `the events list </event>`_.
 #.
 Enter any event.
 #.
+Check any of *Customize > ...*
+   - *Carousel gallery at top*.
-Uncheck *Customize > Carousel gallery at bottom*.
+   - *Carousel gallery at bottom*.
+   - *Carousel gallery at right*.

 Usage
 =====